duneroadrunner/SaferCPlusPlus/index.md

         }
     }

-Important note: As a general rule, avoid sharing mse::mstd::array<>s among asynchronous threads.

-The mechanism mse::mstd::array<> uses to track its iterators is not thread safe (for performance reasons).
-Technically there is no issue as long as you don't obtain, release, move or copy any associated iterators from asyncronous threads.
-But there's no way to enforce that, so it's generally better just to follow the SaferCPlusPlus rule of thumb: If you have to share data between asynchronous threads, prefer the simplest possible packaging of that data (or one specifically designed for asynchronous sharing).
-Ideally a POD ("plain old data") data type with no member functions and no mutable members. mse::mstd::array<> doesn't really qualify. mse::msearray<> is more appropriate for asyncronous sharing as it does not track its iterators.
-And of course, remember to use SaferCPlusPlus [asyncronous sharing data types](#asynchronously-shared-objects) when appropriate.

-Also note for real time applications that restrict heap allocations: If the number of iterators exceeds the space reserved for tracking them, mse::mstd::array<> will resort to obtaining space from the heap.
-You can instead use mse::msearray<>, which does not track its iterators.
-(The same applies to registered objects in general.
-Use scope objects instead.)

-### xscope_iterator
+### nii_array

-The implementation of mstd::array iterators uses [registered pointers](#registered-pointers) to ensure that iterators are not used to access array elements after the array has been deallocated.
-This incurs a slight run time cost.
-So just as the library provides [scope pointers](#scope-pointers) without run time cost, scope iterators for arrays are also provided.
-Scope iterators have usage restrictions similar to scope pointers.
-For example, they can only target arrays declared as scope objects, and may not be used as a member of any class or struct, and may not be used as a function return value.

-usage example:

-    #include "msemstdarray.h"

-    int main(int argc, char* argv[]) {
-        /* If the array is declared as a "scope" object (which basically indicates that it is declared on the stack), then you can use "scope" iterators.
-While there are limitations on when they can be used, scope iterators would be the preferred iterator type where performance is a priority as they don't require extra run time overhead to ensure that the array has not been deallocated. */

-        /* Here we're declaring an array as a scope object. */ mse::TXScopeObj<mse::mstd::array<int, 3>> array1_scpobj = mse::mstd::array<int, 3>{ 1, 2, 3 };

-        /* Here we're obtaining a scope iterator to the array. */ auto scp_array_iter1 = mse::mstd::make_xscope_iterator(&array1_scpobj);
-        scp_array_iter1 = array1_scpobj.begin();
-        auto scp_array_iter2 = mse::mstd::make_xscope_iterator(&array1_scpobj);
-        scp_array_iter2 = array1_scpobj.end();

-        std::sort(scp_array_iter1, scp_array_iter2);

-        auto scp_array_citer3 = mse::mstd::make_xscope_const_iterator(&array1_scpobj);
-        scp_array_citer3 = scp_array_iter1;
-        scp_array_citer3 = array1_scpobj.cbegin();
-        scp_array_citer3 += 2;
-        auto res1 = *scp_array_citer3;
-        auto res2 = scp_array_citer3[0];

-        /* Here we demonstrate the case where the array is a member of a class/struct declared as a scope object. */
-        class CContainer1 {
-        public:
-            mse::mstd::array<int, 3> m_array = { 1, 2, 3 };
-        };
-        mse::TXScopeObj<CContainer1> container1_scpobj;
-        auto container1_m_array_scpptr = mse::make_pointer_to_member(container1_scpobj.m_array, &container1_scpobj);
-        auto scp_iter4 = mse::mstd::make_xscope_iterator(container1_m_array_scpptr);
-        scp_iter4++;
-        auto res3 = *scp_iter4;
-    }
+nii_array<> is just the corresponding array version of [nii_vector](#nii_vector).
+It is designed such that it can be safely shared between asynchronous threads.

 ### msearray

-msearray<>, like msevector<>, is a essentially a compromise between safety and performance.
+msearray<>, like msevector<>, is not memory-safe in the way that the other arrays are.
 And like msevector<>, msearray<> provides a safer iterator, in addition to the (high performance) standard iterator.
 Like msevector<>, msearray<>'s safe iterator also supports the more "readable" interface.
 In cases where the msearray is declared as a scope object, you can also use a "scope" version of the safe iterator.
 The restrictions on when and how scope iterators can be used ensure that they won't be used to access the array after it's been deallocated.

 usage example: